meganzhao/Android_Minesweeper/README.md

 # Minesweeper
-A basic Android implementation of the game *Minesweeper*.
+An Android application that implements the basic features of the game *Minesweeper*.

 ## How To Run
 ```